Take Your Track To The Next Level

 - Retrigger or augment your sounds with our massive sample library

-In fact there is a plethora of technology now available to help cure problems with amateur recordings in sympathy with the practice.
+We have invested in the cutting edge software that can cure problems with amateur recordings in sympathy with the practice.
 Most importantly, we have thousands of mixing hours under our belts and can bring out the best of any recording.

 When sending material for mixing please prepare it to the following specification: